Child Protection and safeguarding

 (Governor and Chair of the Inclusion Committee)

 The Ellen Wilkinson School for Girls is committed to ensuring that consistent and effective procedures are in place to fulfil its moral and statutory obligation to safeguard and promote the welfare of the young people in its care.
 We adopt a child-centred and co-ordinated approach and ensure that all intervention and actions are in the best interests of the child and that support to match the individual needs of the child is put in place.
 The school leadership works to protect all its students from harm including harm from radicalisation and extremism, CSE (Child Sexual Exploitation) and FGM (Female Genital Mutilation).
 Elements of safeguarding clearly link into the areas of behaviour, SMSC and FBV and are all at the heart of the school’s work.
+A safeguarding committee meet regularly to discuss local and national issues that may impact on children both in school and in the community and appropriate actions are taken to raise awareness of these issues to safeguard them further.
 There is regular input for students about all aspects of safeguarding through assemblies, the weekly behaviour for learning focus, and PSHE and enrichment days and activities.

 The school recognises its duty to ensure that all young people have the right to be and to feel safe in school, at home and in the wider community.
 All staff are aware that safeguarding issues can manifest themselves as peer on peer abuse as well as adult to child.
 The school also recognises that expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues and regularly seek advice and training from them.
 We are committed to working effectively with parents /carers and other agencies to ensure the best outcomes for the child and to support them to become successful learners.